Strategy ONE

 1. Toggle off Show Descriptions.

-Display a Single Dataset or Bot
+Display a Single Dataset or Agent

 By default, all datasets in the AI dataset collection display.
 You can display a single dataset to focus on that data.